crate/cratedb-toolkit/doc/io/data-warehouse/teradata/index.md

 Load data from Teradata into CrateDB.
 :::

-[Teradata] is a managed data warehouse product by Amazon Web Services, offering the ability to handle analytic workloads on big data sets stored by a column-oriented DBMS principle.
+[Teradata] is an enterprise data warehouse platform providing high-performance analytics and data management capabilities for large-scale data workloads.

 ```shell
 ctk load table \